aissam-out/chatbot/whatsapp/README.md

 <img src="./images/heroku.png" alt="heroku" width="350" height="100">
 </p>

-Thanks to [Heroku](https://www.heroku.com) we will be able to deploy our application, and all the requirments it needs to run effectively, in the Cloud, hence our machine will have the luxury of being turned off.
+Thanks to [Heroku](https://www.heroku.com) we will be able to deploy our application, and all the requirments it needs to run effectively, in the Cloud.
+Hence our machine will benefit from the luxury of being turned off.
 To do so we need to :

 **1.** In our virtual environment, install **gunicorn** <sup>[2](#myfootnote2)</sup> : `pip install gunicorn`